School holiday boredom buster ideas.

 What’s Plan B?

 It’s not Looney Tunes (although as a Plan C, some days screens can be a lifesaver).

 Plan B is having a loose –very loose – plan for your day during the holidays.
 Activity ideas and suggestions.
 A few outings to balance at home time with getting out and about.

 I’m not a fan of overscheduling kids.
 There’s a lot to be said for long, lazy days.
 And boredom is good for a child.
 You absolutely do not have to entertain your child every waking moment!

 But having a loose outline for the day and a plan for when things go troppo keeps everyone sane, especially when the kids start aggravating each other to pass the time.

 And having some activity ideas in the back of your head for when the kids are just stuck and need some inspiration is a good idea as well.
 Boredom is healthy, but we all need a little inspiration or a change of scenery sometimes.

 Today I’m sharing some great ideas written by other mums in the trenches on how they make the school holidays awesome.
-And there’s a few posts from the Frugal and Thriving archives on summer fun.
+And there are a few posts from the Frugal and Thriving archives as well.